 Can I use wooden muddlers for smashing baby food?

 The HIC wooden muddlers can be used to perform various tasks.
 Apart from crushing spices and herbs, you can also use it to smash food.
 Our wooden muddlers have varnish-free coating ensuring that no chemicals will be infused in your food.
 Also, we have strong wooden muddlers with hard base hence ensuring that you crush your food to the required texture.
 Besides, our wooden muddlers are made from the beech-wood which is an FSC certified meaning it has a smooth finish which cannot scratch surfaces.

-The BlueSkyBos Stainless Steel Cocktail Muddler is a perfect collection that you require in your bar tools.
+The Hiware Stainless Steel Cocktail Muddler is a perfect collection that you require in your bar tools.
 It is a professional herb muddler made from certified-safe food materials.
 Its stainless steel shaft enables you to maneuver and grip any mixture of ingredients to required perfection.
 It has a plastic head that acts as an excellent surface to mash your ingredients and produce their flavor.
-It is easy to use, and its compact size ensures that you can store it anywhere easily.
+It is easy-to-use, and its compact size ensures that you can store it anywhere easily.
 The stainless steel cover ensures that it does not break easily thus having a long lifespan.
 It comes with 100% satisfaction guarantee allowing you to return it for replacement if it doesn’t improve the quality of your cocktail.

 What is the best recipe for making a perfect mojito?